Empathy in the Schools

-- Print and distribute the free downloadable empathy symbol materials from this website: the bookmarks can be passed out to students, and the posters can be displayed in classrooms and common areas.
+- Print and distribute the free downloadable empathy symbol materials from this website.
+The B & W bookmarks can be printed on cardstock, 8 to a page, for students to color.
+The saying on it is a simple and beautifully relatable quote from Alfred Adler about empathy.
+The posters can be displayed in classrooms and common areas.

 - A middle school in Champlin, Minnesota had “mixed-up lunch”, in which students were assigned to sit at lunch tables with kids they normally didn’t sit with, thus offering a wonderful opportunity for kids to get to know other kids unlike themselves in a relaxed setting.

 - Many schools invite speakers to share with students their experiences—as an immigrant, as a gay person, as a Native American, as a person with a disability, and so on.

 - Read and use the book Unselfie: Why Empathetic Kids Succeed in Our All-About-Me World by Michele Borba